Philosophy - PhD

-The Department of Philosophy admits applicants only for the PhD degree, and does not offer a stand-alone MA program.
-If you are interested in pursuing an MA focusing in Philosophy, we encourage you to explore the Master of Arts Program in the Humanities (MAPH).
+The Department of Philosophy admits applicants only for the PhD degree.
+We do not offer an MA program.
+If you are seeking an MA and wish to study in philosophy, consider the Master of Arts Program in Humanities (MAPH).

 Admissions decisions typically are released in early March.
 No decisions will ever be given by phone, and no decisions will be given to those who inquire by email before early March.
 Direct all questions about your application directly to the admissions office.

 The Program consists of four components.
 (1) During the first two years, students take 12 courses, six of which satisfy distribution requirements in the three main areas of contemporary philosophy and in the history of philosophy.
 (2) At the end of the second year and the beginning of the third year, the student writes the Preliminary Essay (an independent piece of work that goes through a process of drafts, criticism by faculty advisors, and revision).
 (3) During the last two and a half years of the Program, the student writes the PhD dissertation under the direction of a faculty committee.
 (4) Over the last three years of the Program, student also gains teaching experience, first as an assistant in faculty-taught lecture courses and then as a teacher in stand-alone tutorials and small courses.
 In addition to lecture courses and seminars, students and faculty participate in a variety of workshops and reading groups in all of which, though to different degrees, students present their own work for criticism by their peers.I really hope there are requirements